Skip to main content

 Email Blasts

-When you create a new email blast, the “From Name” and “From Email” are pre-filled with your defaults.
-You can change them for that specific blast if needed.
+“From Name” and “From Email” are pre-filled with your defaults.
+You can change them for a specific blast if needed.

 Flow Email Actions